Amelia Earhart: The Lost Evidence: Historical claims and response

 In response, The History Channel cancelled rebroadcasts of the show, announced it would not be available on streaming or on-demand platforms, and stopped scheduled airings of the show in Canada and the United Kingdom.
 It wrote in a press release that "HISTORY has a team of investigators exploring the latest developments about Amelia Earhart, and we will be transparent in our findings ...
 Ultimately, historical accuracy is most important to us and our viewers."

-As of December 2017, no response has yet come from the History Channel, for which skeptic Ben Radford criticized the network and its professionalism.
+As of December 2017, no further comment had come from the History Channel.

 Reception

 Amelia Earhart: The Lost Evidence was broadcast on July 9, 2017, and had 4.3 million viewers, a high number for a History Channel show.
 Several news reports provided publicity for the documentary as well, saying that the Earhart case had possibly been solved, causing a burst of renewed interest in the case.